You are here: Home page > Computers > Cloud computing

 When it comes to overall impact on the planet, there's another issue to consider.
 If cloud services simply move things you would do in your own office or home to the cloud, that's one thing; the environmental impact merely transfers elsewhere.
 But a lot of cloud- and Internet-based services are encouraging us to use more computers and gadgets like iPads and iPhones for longer, spending more time online, and doing more things that we didn't previously do at all.
 In that sense, cloud computing is helping to increase global energy use and greenhouse gas emissions —so describing it as environmentally friendly is highly misleading.

 That was evident from a 2012 study by DatacenterDynamics (DCD) Intelligence, the British Computer Society, and partners (reported in Information Age), which showed that global energy use from data centers grew from 12 gigawatts (GW) in 2007 to 24GW in 2011 and predicted it would reach 43GW some time in 2013.
 However, a follow-up study revealed a significant slowing down of the rate of growth in cloud power consumption, from 19 percent in 2011/2 to around 7 percent in 2013.
 Growing concerns about the impact of cloud computing have also prompted imaginative new solutions.
 Later in 2013, for example, researchers at Trinity College Dublin and IBM announced they'd found a way to reduce cloud emissions by over 20 percent by using smart load-balancing algorithms to spread out data processing between different data centers.
 In April 2018, Google announced that it had successfully offset all its conventional electricity use through matched investments in renewable (wind and solar) energy.
 Amazon's AWS successfully reached 50 percent renewable energy usage in 2018, with a current target of making that 100 percent by 2025.
+But this progress is now in doubt.
+In 2024, Google revealed that its carbon footprint had leaped by almost a half since 2019, largely thanks to the massive growth of artificial intelligence.

 Out of control?

-Even so, with cloud computing predicted to become a multi-trillion business, global power consumption seems certain to go on increasing.
+With cloud computing predicted to become a multi-trillion business, global power consumption seems certain to go on increasing.
 Ultimately, the global environment, the bottomline trend—ever-increasing energy consumption—is the one that matters.
 It's no good congratulating yourself on switching to diet Cola if you're drinking four times more of it than you used to.
 Back in 2016, Peter Judge of DatacenterDynamics summed things up pithily: "No one talks much about total energy used by data centers because the figures you get for that are annoying, depressing and frustrating....
 The truth is: data center power is out of control."

 From Google searches to Facebook updates and super-convenient Outlook email, most of us value the benefits of cloud computing very highly, so the energy consumption of data centers is bound to increase—and ensuring those big, power-hungry servers are fueled by green energy will become increasingly important in the years to come.
 With that mind, the industry has finally started making an effort to clean up its act.
 In Europe, for example, data center operators are now getting behind a voluntary initiative called the Climate Neutral Data Centre Pact, which encourages them to become climate neutral by 2030.